top of page

 - Bhavprakash, Phalavarga 34

-Shloka Translation: Banana is unctuous, pacifies pitta, blood and vata.
-When ripe, it is sweet in taste, cooling, sweet in post-digestive effect, increases virility and is bulk promoting.
-It is useful in hunger, thirst, eye disease, urinary disease, promotes taste and bulk.
+Shloka Translation: Banana is unctuous, pacifies pitta, blood, and vata.
+When ripe, it is sweet in taste, cooling, sweet in post-digestive effect, increases virility, and promotes bulk.
+It is useful in hunger, thirst, eye diseases, urinary disorders, enhances taste, and promotes bulk.

 The Vegetable: Raw Banana or Plantain